streetdrone-home/SD-TwizyModel/README.md

 ```

 #### C. Clone this repository or copy its contents at your `~/catkin_ws/src` folder of the catkin workspace you just initialized.
-#### D. Navigate to your workspace and build the simulation
+#### D. Navigate to your workspace, install the dependencies and build the simulation
 ```
 cd ~/catkin_ws
+rosdep install --from-paths src/ --ignore-src -r -y catkin build

-catkin build sd_robot sd_control sd_description sd_control_msgs
+# OR catkin build sd_robot sd_control sd_description sd_control_msgs
+# OR catkin_make if you previously built with catkin_make
 ```

-If you have previously built your workspace with catkin_make:
-Either clean your workspace with `catkin clean` and rebuild with `catkin build`
-or build the SD Twizy Gazebo packages in isolation with `catkin_make --pkg sd_robot sd_control sd_description`.
-After the built has successfully finished, do:
+After the built has successfully finished, source your workspace:
 ```
 source devel/setup.bash
 ```

 #### E. Launch the simulation:
 This launches the vehicle model in Gazebo and RViz for visualizing the sensors' output.
 ```
 roslaunch sd_robot sd_twizy_empty.launch
+# OR roslaunch sd_robot sd_twizy_worlds.launch enable_rviz:=true world:=empty
 ```

 <p align="center">